Movies are not reality. I’m pretty sure this is a good place to start. Unity. We can all agree that movies are not real.

 The wagon trains we see in films did not exist.
 Horses were not strong enough to withstand the hardships, and so mules and oxen were used.
 And those covered wagons?
 Not quite the Conestoga wagon you see in the movies; too damn heavy.
 Much smaller, nimbler wagons known as prairie schooners were used.
 And they were covered too.

 Towns in the old west were dirty, and not quite inhabited by what you’d call white folk.
-Just because we’s moved the border south, stealing land from Mexico, didn’t mean that the Mexicans packed up and moved south.
-Westerns just seem to lack a bit of color.
+Just because we, as a country, moved the border south, stealing land from Mexico, didn’t mean that the Mexicans packed up and moved further south.
+Westerns lack color.
 If a black person shows up in a western film, he’s probably a servant or a lackey or maybe a musician.

 Here are a few facts that might surprise you.